hoffmangroup/segway/doc/segway.rst

 ======================
  Segway documentation
 ======================
-:Author: Michael M. Hoffman <mmh1 at washington dot edu>
+:Author: Michael M. Hoffman <mmh1 at uw dot edu>
 :Organization: University of Washington
 :Address: Department of Genome Sciences, PO Box 355065, Seattle, WA 98195-5065, United States of America
 :Copyright: 2009 Michael M. Hoffman

+.. include:: <isogrk3.txt>

 For a conceptual overview see the paper:

-  Michael M. Hoffman, Jeff A. Bilmes, William Stafford Noble.
+  Michael M. Hoffman, Orion Buske, Jeff A. Bilmes, William Stafford Noble.
 Segway: a dynamic Bayesian network for genomic segmentation.
   In preparation.

-Michael <mmh1 at washington dot edu> can send you a copy of the latest manuscript.
+Michael <mmh1 at uw dot edu> can send you a copy of the latest manuscript.

 The workflow